-7.1 There are currently no sundry debtor cases over £10,000 for which Cabinet's approval for write off is sought.

-- 7.2 The amounts written off under delegated powers, in accordance with the thresholds outlined in the write off policy, are as follows: There are three cases under £100 amounting to £47.78.
-Of these, two are uneconomical to pursue (£6.48) and one case has a debt relief order (£41.30).
-There is one case between £100 and £1000 amounting to £385.50 which is uneconomical to pursue.
-There is one case where the debtor is deceased with no assets between £1,000 and £10,000 amounting to £1.944.71. - 7.3 For all outstanding benefit overpayment debt, the council takes the recovery action outlined in the bullet points below: - An invoice is issued giving 14 days to make payment, or to contact the council. - If payment is not received a first Reminder is issued, followed by a second reminder two to three weeks later. - If payment is not received a 'CIS' (DWP database) check is carried out to assess if a deduction from benefit or an attachment of earnings is appropriate.
+- 7.1 There are currently no housing benefit cases over £10,000 for which Cabinet's approval for write off is sought. - 7.2 The amounts written off under delegated powers, in accordance with the thresholds outlined in the write off policy, are as follows: There are three cases under £100 amounting to £811.63.
+Of these, one debtor is deceased with no assets (£3.55), two where the debtor has absconded (£85.04) and 15 which are uneconomical to collect (£723.04).
+There are 23 cases between £100 and £1000 amounting to £9,035.77.
+Of these, five cases have absconded (£1,707.21), three cases are deceased with no assets (£594.32), and 15 cases which are uneconomical to pursue (£6,734.24).
+There are five cases under £10,000 amounting to £6,731.17.
+Of these, two debtors have absconded (£2,146.91), one debtor is deceased with no assets (£1,294.50) and two are uneconomical to collect (£3,289.76). - 7.3 For all outstanding benefit overpayment debt, the council takes the recovery action outlined in the bullet points below: - An invoice is issued giving 14 days to make payment, or to contact the council. - If payment is not received a first Reminder is issued, followed by a second reminder two to three weeks later. - If payment is not received a 'CIS' (DWP database) check is carried out to assess if a deduction from benefit or an attachment of earnings is appropriate.
 If neither of these options is suitable the account is sent to an external collection team with no cost to the Council.
-However, they have no powers to enforce the debt at this stage only to collect it - If the cases are returned, each case is checked and a decision is made as to whether it is appropriate to start legal proceedings in the County Court. - If judgement is obtained in the County Court, the following enforcement options are available to consider:- - 1.
+However, they have no powers to enforce the debt at this stage only to collect it. - If the cases are returned, each case is checked and a decision is made as to whether it is appropriate to start legal proceedings in the County Court. - If judgement is obtained in the County Court, the following enforcement options are available to consider:- - 1.
 Warrants of Control (the use of County Court Bailiff, or High Court Sheriff) - 2.
 Third Party Debt Orders (Utilises the customer's bank account to extract payment) - 3.
 Charging Order (the debt is secured on the customer's house) - 4.
 Insolvency (petition for bankruptcy)